The Mousetrap Fiasco

 Now, the fiasco.

 First, the mice proceeded to dunk on me, not once, but three times.
-The food I left in the trap was duly eaten without springing shut the trap's door.
-There was something Wile E. Coyote about me those first few days, coming into the office each morning to check on my ACME traps only to find that the mice had scored on me again by eating the food.
+The food I left in the traps was duly eaten without springing the trap's door.
+I felt a bit like Wile E. Coyote during those first few days, coming into the office each morning to check on my ACME traps only to find that the mice had outwitted me again by eating the food without setting off the trap.
 Of course, this was amusing to my co-workers, my good intentions thwarted by the very rodents I was trying to help.